 - Cognitive and behavioral problems (i.e., depression and anxiety) are interfering with your activities of daily living.

 Our Center is proud to help organize NPF’s Moving Day, a walk for Parkinson’s.
-The very first event was in the fall of 2013 and we had an amazing response.
+Since our first event in the fall of 2013, we have had an amazing response.
 Funds go towards local PD programming.
 Please visit the Moving Day NC Triangle website for more information.

 The NPF Center of Excellence has been supported by research and outreach grants from the National Parkinson Foundation.